 Members of the Board of Directors shall seek to avoid any conflict there may be between their material and non-material interests and those of the Company.
 They shall inform the Board of Directors of any conflict of interest in which they may be involved, particularly as the result of being a member of the management bodies of companies or partnerships in the same business sector.
-Where they are unable to avoid a conflict of interests, they will refrain from discussing and voting on the relevant matters.
+Where a member of the Board of Director is unable to avoid a conflict of interests, it will refrain from taking part in the vote relating to the relevant decision or, as the case may be, in the discussion relating to such decision.